-I’m not saying that you can’t plan a holiday next year or dream about your new house renovations, but you need to know that your future is so much more and these small details of your immediate future which serve your immediate happiness.
-You have one life to live, so make it count: make an impact and ensure your present self is more occupied with serving your long-term future self rather than your immediate future self.
+I’m not saying that you can’t plan a holiday next year or dream about your new house renovations, but you need to know that your future is so much more.
+You have one life to live, so make it count: make an impact and ensure your present self is more occupied with serving your long-term future rather than your immediate future.

-You need to be able to see the kind of life you want to live in order to live it.
+You need to be able to see the kind of life you want to live to live it.

-You need to see the kinds of people you want in your life in order to have them.
+You have to see the kinds of people you want in your life to have them.

 You need to see what you’re capable of to motivate yourself to become capable.

-You need to be able to see the change you want to see in the world in order to make it happen.
+You must be the change you want to see in the world to make it happen.

-Stop holding back on your visions, goals and aspirations and stop striving to live the life you have now when you can always strive to live the life you want to live.
-If you believe your visions for your life are too big to be possible then they never will be possible.
-The second you impose a limit on yourself is the second you start making the ‘impossible’ your reality.
+Stop holding back on your visions, goals and aspirations and stop striving to live you’ve always had when you can live the life you’ve always wanted.
+If you believe your ideas for your life are too big to be possible, they never will be possible.